scarlatti/roseingrave/README.md

 ### `"pieces"`

 The `"pieces"` file defines each piece and the sources for each piece.
-Each piece can have an optional link.
+Each piece can have an optional link and bar count.
 Each source requires a name and a link and also has an optional bar count.
 The resulting bar section for this piece will be the max of all the bar counts given, or a default if no bar counts are given.

 The file should have the following format: